waikato-llm/audio-dataset-converter/plugins/to-adams-ac.md

   -c FIELD, --class_field FIELD
-                        The report field containing the audio classification label (default: None) --annotations_only    Outputs only the annotations and skips the audio file.
+                        The report field containing the audio classification label (default: None) --annotations_only    Outputs only the annotations. (default: False)
-                        (default: False)
 ```